icesi-ops/sd-exam1/README.md

 volumeName: "gv0"
 sharedFolder: "/mnt/shared"
 ```
-### Now we need to set up the /etc/hosts file whit the nodes hostnames
+### Now we need to set up the /etc/hosts file with the nodes hostnames
 We need to create a templeate to generate this file
-Open the file whit any editor (in this example  I use VSCode)
+Open the file whith any editor (in this example  I use VSCode)
 ``` bash
 code ./playbooks/glusterfs/templates/hosts.j2
 ```
-we need to define hname in vagrant file, we will do this later
+We need to define hname in vagrant file, we will do this later
 ```jinja
 127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4
 ::1         localhost localhost.localdomain localhost6 localhost6.localdomain6